GEMSTONE

 Wolverine is Michigan’s leader in new renewable energy—currently providing members with power that is 60 percent carbon-free.
 With a current renewable portfolio that includes more than 210 MW of wind and solar, Wolverine is pleased to continue growing that portfolio with the addition of the Gemstone Solar project.

 Gemstone Solar is a utility-scale solar array to be constructed in Cass County, Michigan.
-The facility, situated on roughly 1,000 acres of land, is expected to begin construction in spring of 2023 and will create an estimated 350 construction jobs for the area.
+The facility, situated on roughly 1,000 acres of land, is expected to begin construction in 2025 and will create an estimated 350 construction jobs for the area.

 Once operational, Gemstone Solar will generate 150 MW of reliable, cost-competitive, and clean energy to Wolverine’s members, generating enough energy to supply more than 24,000 Michigan homes.